williamhorning/williamhorning/content/lightning/bridge/index.md

 # the lightning bridge

-If you've ever had a community, chances are you talk to them in many places, whether that's Discord, Guilded, Revolt, or Telegram.
+If you've ever had a community, chances are you talk to them in many places, whether that's Discord, Guilded, Stoat, or Telegram.
 Over time, you end up with fragmentation as your community grows and changes, with many people using multiple messaging apps.
 People eventually grow tired of the differences between apps, and switching between them, with things becoming a mess.